lbarbato9/Dipole_Scattering/README.md

 Review A, 104(5):053524, 2021." & "R Ruppin.
 Decay of an excited molecule near a small metal sphere.
 The Journal of Chemical Physics, 76(4):1681–1684, 1982."

-3.The convalidation of the results has been done comparing our simulation with the ones coming from a numerical solver.
+3. The convalidation of the results has been done comparing our simulation with the ones coming from a numerical solver.